multi30k/dataset/README.md

   year={2018}
 }
 ```
-### Use of the Data
-Note that the Multi30k Dataset includes images obtained from Flickr.
-Use of the images must abide by the Flickr Terms of Use.
-We do not own the copyright of the images.

 #### Special Thanks
 Thanks to Oliver Maunoury and Laure Behue for producing most of French Translations of 2018 Test set.